szolfaghari/Jonas-Assignment/README.md

 * Most of the data manipulation is taken care of in the stored procedure level.
 * I have compared the performance for the file reads and it seems multi-threading does not help much with I/O  operations, so I kept it as a sequential loop.
 * As I am not familiar with the data, I have taken a generic approach.
 As we dig deeper into the details, part of the approach might not make sense or will need to be revisited.
 * We can improve the performance by tweaking the indexes.
-However we need to know the ratio between reads and writes.
+However we need to know the ratio between reads and writes in order to have a fair judgment.

 # API Guide